nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ## Ubuntu, Mint, elementary OS

 From Ubuntu 12.04 to 13.04, an old version (0.6.x) of Node is in the standard repository.
+For Ubuntu 13.10 and 14.04, 0.10.X versions are present.
 To install, just run:

     sudo apt-get install nodejs